-Goodwood Park Healthcare Group's community services are designed to provide additional specialist supports for clients who are able and who wish to live independently in ir community of choice.
-Supports can assist m to remain actively involved with ir family and whānau, participate in community living, education, employment and self-management of ir wellbeing.
+Goodwood Park Healthcare Group's community services are designed to provide additional specialist supports for clients who are able and who wish to live independently in their community of choice.
+Supports can assist them to remain actively involved with their family and whānau, participate in community living, education, employment and self-management of their wellbeing.

-It is designed to deliver individualised, goal-focused programmes to encourage people to take responsibility for decisions affecting ir lives and involves personal planning to meet needs and choices.
+It is designed to deliver individualised, goal-focused programmes to encourage people to take responsibility for decisions affecting their lives and involves personal planning to meet needs and choices.
 We encourage independence by relearning old skills and learning new skills.
-We support people to identify and seek natural “circles of support” rar than professional supports.
-We assist clients to become more actively involved in ir local community and /or to transition from ir family home, or residential care facility, to independent living in a community setting.
+We support people to identify and seek natural “circles of support” rather than professional supports.
+We assist clients to become more actively involved in their local community and /or to transition from their family home, or residential care facility, to independent living in a community setting.
 Where possible, clients are matched with an age, gender and culturally compatible support worker.
 Our staff are well trained to provide direct support to enable independence and a higher quality of life to people referred to our services.

 Mental Health Supported Living Service

-Goodwood Park Healthcare Group re-modelled many of its 24/7 residential beds into this new service, as a part of redesigning Mental Health services to become more community orientated and more targeted to clients needs.
+Goodwood Park Healthcare Group re-modelled many of its 24/7 residential beds in line with the Support Hours contract, this translated to more community orientated services that are more targeted to client needs.

-The new service provides targeted inputs into areas where people require support.
-This service enables clients to make more appropriate choices about where y live and who y live with.
-It also increases clients ability to make decisions and take control over most areas of ir life.
+The new service provides targeted inputs into the areas where people require support.
+This service enables clients to make more appropriate choices about where they live and who they live with.
+It also increases the clients’ ability to make decisions and take control over most areas of their life.

-Support hours also allow flexiblility to enable support to increase and decrease, according to clients needs, and for supports to be delivered at a time most suitable to client.
-Unlike many community services, Mental Health Supported Living is still available 24/7.
+Support hours also allow flexibility to enable support to increase and decrease, according to clients needs, and for the supports to be delivered at a time most suitable to the client.
+Unlike many community services, Mental Health Supported Living is available 7 days a week.

-The service is funded by Waitemata DHB and individually tailored in collaboration with client and ir family/whānau.
-Support is co-ordinated and responsive to ir changing aspirations, capacity/capability, goals, needs and mental health requirements over time.
-The service provides socially inclusive activities that client identifies as meaningful to m and, where appropriate, consistent with a tikanga/kaupapa Māori approach.
+The service is funded by Waitemata DHB and individually tailored in collaboration with the client and their family/whānau.
+Support is co-ordinated and responsive to their changing aspirations, capacity/capability, goals, needs and mental health requirements over time.
+The service provides socially inclusive activities that the client identifies as meaningful to them and, where appropriate, consistent with a tikanga/kaupapa Māori approach.

 Complex Packages of Care: